 If using the dets storage method, the group database is maintained by dets and should not be edited by hand.
-Use the API for mod\auth module to create / edit the group database.
+Use the API for mod_auth module to create / edit the group database.
 This directive is ignored if using the mnesia storage method.
-For security reasons, make sure that the auth\group\file is stored outside the document tree of the Web server.
+For security reasons, make sure that the auth_group_file is stored outside the document tree of the Web server.
 If it is placed in the directory which it protects, clients will be able to download it.

-- {auth\name, string()} Sets the name of the authorization realm (auth-domain) for a directory.
-This string informs the client about which user name and password to use. - {auth\access\password, string()} If set to other than "NoPassword" the password is required for all API calls.
+{auth_name, string()} Sets the name of the authorization realm (auth-domain) for a directory.
+This string informs the client about which user name and password to use.

+- {auth_access_password, string()} If set to other than "NoPassword" the password is required for all API calls.
 If the password is set to "DummyPassword" the password must be changed before any other API calls.
-To secure the authenticating data the password must be changed after the web server is started since it otherwise is written in clear text in the configuration file. - {allow\from, all | [RegxpHostString }] Defines a set of hosts which should be granted access to a given directory.
-For example:
+To secure the authenticating data the password must be changed after the web server is started since it otherwise is written in clear text in the configuration file. - {require_user, [string() }] Defines users which should be granted access to a given directory using a secret password. - {require_group, [string()]} Defines users which should be granted access to a given directory using a secret password.